-Each year's Academic Planning Document should be submitted to the college by the district by March 1.
+Each year's Academic Planning Document should be submitted to the college by the district by March 30.
 The proposed list of courses for both Autumn and Spring semesters should be clearly identified and a rationale for any variation on the college calendar clearly stated.
-Districts are encouraged to meet with the Director of Dual Credit Programs to create, edit, and confirm these courses to ensure they are appropriate for high school on-site offerings and encompass a cohesive set of courses toward a degree pathway.
+Districts are encouraged to meet with the Director of the College Credit Plus Curriculum Office to create, edit, and confirm these courses to ensure they are appropriate for high school on-site offerings and encompass a cohesive set of courses toward a degree pathway.

 All College Credit Plus requested courses must be college-level.
 Schools interested in offering developmental or pre-college level mathematics courses may consider College Prep Math in their buildings.
 College Prep Math is designed to remediate students' mathematics challenges individually and prepare them for college-level course work.
 Because College Prep Math is designed to remediate math skills and improve placement, it may not be offered for college credit and will not be included on the college transcript.

 Textbook Procurement Procedures for 2018-2019